Home

 Return to top

-We also are test-driving four LightBlasters LEDs.
+We also are using four LightBlasters LEDs.
 We have four three-diode strips and three bayonet bases (as for automotive 1143 bulb bases).
 We have one in position A of the washroom ceiling fixture, one in the porch light, and one each in our two wardrobes.
 We like these in the limited applications.
 The LEDs produce plenty of light and use almost no power at all, compared to the 5 and 10 watt bulbs they replaced.
 Color quality isn't terribly important to us in these four spots.
 We're waiting on market pricing and color improvements to add LEDs to our living space.

 Return to top